 - Record of a Spaceborn Few (Wayfarers #3): A brilliant invented universe in an unusually good new science fiction novel.

-And I’ve included Becky Chambers on my list of Six new science fiction authors worth reading now.
+And I’ve included Becky Chambers on my list of Seven new science fiction authors worth reading now.

 For more good reading, check out: